wbhart/mpir/build.vc11/mpir.net/mpir.net/ReadMe.txt

 along with the MPIR Library.
 If not, see http://www.gnu.org/licenses/.

 ========================================================================
 This project is an experimental .Net wrapper for the MPIR library.
+It is a re-implementation of the C++ interface in CLI for consumption by managed .Net languages.
+It is a Visual Studio build only, targeting .Net on Windows x64.
+It can be linked with an x64 MPIR static (Lib) build for any MPIR-supported processor architecture.
 ========================================================================